duplocloud/docs/faq.md

 ### How do I get into the container where my code is running?

 Under the Services Status tab, find the host where the container is running.
 SSH into the host (see instructions above), and run `sudo docker ps`  to get the container ID.
 Next, run `sudo docker exec -it`_**`CONTAINER_ID`**_`bash`.
 Find your container using the image ID.

+### Setting up MFA for OpenVPN Authentication

+To enhance security, users can set up Multi-Factor Authentication (MFA) for OpenVPN.
+Begin by logging into Duplo, navigating to your user profile at the top right corner, and clicking on the VPN URL to enter your credentials.
+Upon your first login, you'll be prompted to scan a barcode to register your device for MFA.
+After downloading the profile and adding it to OpenVPN Connect, MFA will be required for subsequent logins, ensuring an added layer of security for your VPN access.

 ### I cannot connect to my service URL, how do I debug?